michel1991/ocp-java-11/modulars/md/MODULE_NAME.md

 The java.base module is automatically available to any module without specifying it.
 However, this question tries to trick you with option A by specifying jdk.base instead.
 Similarly, java.desktop exists, but not jdk.deskop, making option C wrong.
 Options D, E, and F are correct because jdk.javadoc , jdk.jdeps, and jdk.net are modules supplied with the JDK.
 You do need to be able to recognize the names of built-in modules.

+#### Which of the following are modules supplied by the JDK?
+(Choose three.)
+* A. java.base
+* B. java.basic
+* C. java.desktop
+* D. java.sdk
+* E. java.sql
+* F. java.swing

+The java.base module is automatically available to any module without specifying it, making option A correct.
+Options C and E are also correct because java.desktop and java.sql are modules supplied with the JDK.
+You do need to be able to identify built-in modules for the exam.

 ### Which module is available to your named module without needing a requires directive?
 * A. java.all